Should you buy a second home? - Nokristart - Learn Everyday

 Ability to travel to other destinations

-If you've lived in Clearwater Beach for ten summers, the warm Gulf waters might not be as appealing to you as the trouble and cost of storm season.
+If you've lived in Clearwater Beach for ten summers, the warm Gulf waters might not appeal to you as much as the trouble and cost of storm season.
 In the same way, a 10-hour drive through beautiful scenery to a house in the mountains can quickly become a chore after a while.

 The question is: Do you want to spend much time on vacation in one place?
 It might make sense if your family loves the place so much.
 But consider whether you'd instead plan several trips to different areas or stay in the same place every summer (or every other weekend).